What is the most cliche photo on Instagram that you can think of?

 Many of the bloggers featured on @insta_repeat have millions of followers.
 Many of those bloggers blocked Emma.
 Some of them even reported her.

-Each one of us, thanks to Apple, has a portable visual copy machine in our pocket.
-That is exactly how we use it – to copy, to reproduce.
+Thanks to Apple, each of us has a portable visual copy machine in our pocket.
+That is precisely how we use it – to copy, to reproduce.
 But we reproduce not only photos – we’re also trying to reproduce the success.

-We would like to reproduce likes, number of followers, and shares.
-So we copy what already works.
-And the Instagram ranking system helps us to do so – just use proven and tested cliches and get more likes.
+We would like to reproduce likes, followers, and shares, so we copy what already works.
+The Instagram ranking system helps us do so—just use proven and tested cliches to get more likes.

-Emily Nathan started her Tiny Atlas publication 10 years ago, on Instagram.
+Emily Nathan started her Tiny Atlas publication ten years ago on Instagram.
 The goal was to capture the unique spirit behind traveling – the spirit of people who live somewhere, the atmosphere, the purpose.
 People jumped on the bandwagon and started to send their shots.

 There is a simple explanation for it.
 Photography, as a visual medium, is booming.
 It became a business, and anyone holding the phone can become a part of it.
 That business facilitates repetition.
 Many bloggers make a living out of their Instagram success.
 Get likes, get paid.
 But it goes further.